MIXX Bar & Lounge, 36F ANA InterContinental, Akasaka, Tokyo

 BTW, we're open to suggestions for a nijikai, second party venue near the ANA in Akasaka, as well as any suggestions for topics/themes for future events!

-Growing out of a LinkedIn based group, Business in Japan is the world's largest networking group for English-speaking professionals looking to do business in, with, and/or related to Japan.
-There a...Join community
+Growing out of a LinkedIn based group Founded in 2008, Business in Japan is the world's largest networking group for English-speaking professionals looking to do business in, with, and/or related t...Join community